 - Limited options for the design of your blog

-In the long run you are going to be much happier if you start by spending a few dollars, a little extra time, and establish your blog up with the best foundation possible.
+In the long run, you are going to be much happier if you start by spending a few dollars and a little extra time, and establish your blog with the best foundation possible.
 That leads us to…

-- You get your own domain (which looks more legit).
-Instead of owning a sub-domain on someone else’s site (example.blogspot.com), you truly own the domain you want to represent your brand (example.com).
+- You can have your own domain name (which looks more legit).
+Instead of owning space under someone else’s domain name (example.blogspot.com), you truly own the domain name you want to represent your brand (example.com).

 - You can customize everything.
 One of the best parts of a self-hosted blog is how it allows you to make your site your own.
 There are thousands upon thousands of themes to choose from (many of which are free), and far more functions and features to add to your site.

 - You make more money.
 Seriously.
 Not only can you customize the look and feel of your blog, but also optimize its performance.
 With a self-hosted site, you can place ads the way you want them, learn and implement SEO (search engine optimization) strategies, and make a bigger impression on Google.

 - You get more for your money.
 If you’re serious about blogging and making money doing it, you should advance to an affordable self-hosted site.

 I’m all about purchases that make good financial sense, so this one is a no-brainer.